Previews courtesy of Athletic Communications Departments

 Home Sweet Home

 Bowling Green will be looking to extend their streak of wins in their MAC home opener as well.
-BGSU has won its first home MAC match each of the last five seasons, going back to 2020.
-During those five years, the Falcons have put together an impressive 42-8 record at home against MAC opponents, producing an .840 winning percentage.
+BGSU has won their first home MAC match each of the last five seasons, going back to 2020.
+During that five-year stretch, the Falcons have put together an impressive 42-8 record at home against MAC opponents, producing an .840 winning percentage.
 The streak includes an undefeated 9-0 home MAC record during the 2021 season.
-This year, BGSU won its lone home match so far, topping Oakland in a 3-0 final on Sept.
+This year, BGSU won their lone home match so far, topping Oakland in a 3-0 final on Sept.
 17.

 BGSU Approaching MAC Milestone